prajna-io/anatman/README.txt

 "until
 You"

-  "until Me"
+  "until Me?"
-  She steps back from the counter
+  She steps back from the counter, obviously taken aback

 "yes,
 see, this device it ...

-"again, i must apologize ...
+"... again, i must apologize ...
 it was never my intention to intrude into Your privacy this way"

   "yes, and already forgiven ... please ..."